 Nonprofit Healthcare Institution: Candidates from nonprofit health service providers whose primary source of revenue is fee-for-service will be considered under the corporate membership category and will be subject to corporate membership dues.
 Those whose primary source of revenue is philanthropic contributions will be considered under the nonprofit category and will be subject to nonprofit membership dues.

 This category is reserved for members who are no longer actively practicing in the profession.
 Retired members will be those who self-declare as retired and will be listed in our online member and print directory as retired.
 Annual dues for declared retired members are $995.

 Life: This category is currently closed, but is grandfathered to those who retired from their corporate position prior to December 31, 1992 and are not actively engaged in the profession.
 Annual dues for our classified Life category members are $110.

 Individuals, who because of their contributions to the practice of public relations, may be elected by unanimous vote of the Board of Trustees as a Page Honoree.
 Persons inducted into the Society's Hall of Fame and recipients of the Distinguished Service Award are elected to this category.
 Classified Page Honorees receive complimentary membership.

 The Arthur W. Page Society welcomes nominations for membership from qualifying senior public relations professionals in companies in all countries.

 "Corporate communications is a global profession," said former president Tom Martin, "and the Society's growing international membership reflects our common interest in issues confronting practitioners in major companies around the globe."

-While the Society’s current membership is largely North American, several Europe-based corporate communicators are active in the Society and are encouraging others to consider participation.
+While the Society's current membership is largely North American, several Europe-based corporate communicators are active in the Society and we actively encourage others to consider participation.